You can add new sites from the Network Dashboard and configure your SD-WAN network.

 - Unmatched option: If enabled, DCSP tags not matched by other MPLS Queues would use this Class.
 Only one MPLS Queue can be marked for use by unmatched tags.

-- No retag option: If enabled, the LAN to WAN intranet traffic retains the original tag and will not retag with the default DSCP tag.
+- No retag option: If enabled, the LAN to WAN intranet traffic retains the original tag and no retag with the default DSCP tag.

 - Access Interface: An Access Interface defines the IP Address and Gateway IP Address for a WAN Link.
 At least one Access Interface is required for each WAN Link.

 - Services: Allows you to add service types and allocate the percentage of bandwidth to be used for each service type.
-You can define the service types and configure attributes for it from the Delivery service set section.
+You can define the service types and configure attributes for it from the Delivery services section.

 Advanced WAN link settings

 The WAN Link Advanced Settings allows the configuration of the ISP specific attributes.

 - Congestion Threshold: The amount of congestion after which the WAN link throttles packet transmission to avoid further congestion.

 - Provider ID: Unique Identifier for the provider to differentiate paths when sending duplicate packets.